How to Improve Employee Safety with Automated Cash Systems - Brink's US

 - Managers are unable to quickly identify and resolve accounting errors

-- Inaccurate reporting prevents the organisation from being able to forecast for their cash needs
+- Inaccurate reporting prevents the organization the ability to forecast for their cash needs

 - Data in multiple locations is not streamlined or efficient